 Setting an intention every day when I wake up starts my morning from such a positive place, I swear the coffee tastes better.
 Even though I wake up with the intention to set my intention sometimes I fall flat.
 The intention to set an intention?
 Ha!
-Only me, right?
-No, I think most of us plan or intend to do what we ought to do.
-But, life, anxious dogs needing to be let out, a missed alarm or just a kink in our necks can cause us to forget our intentions and leap into life.
+It’s easy to forget our intentions and leap into life when anxious dogs need to be let out, we miss our alarm or we wake with a kink in our neck.

 So, with painstaking habitual practice, no matter what is going on, I set my daily intention.
 Even if it is a rushed intention and just a simple “be kind,” I say something and send it out into the universe.

-Send anything into the universe and boy do you get it back!
+Send anything into the universe and you will get it back.
 So why not send out something positive?
 Something you can write down and refer back to all day long?
 Today, my intention was “Renew your thoughts.”
 Meaning, change my thoughts when something negative or controversial pops into my consciousness.
-It was a rough freakin day.
+It was a rough day.
 Everyone woke up late, the dog got sick on the carpet and my daughter’s favorite blouse was (still) in the laundry pile.
 This was all before 8:00 am.
 Renew, renew….

-I started making dinner in the slow cooker, so darn proud of myself to get things done early and be able to feed my family a healthy dinner despite the crazy schedules of that day and my desire to pick up Subway.
+I started making dinner in the slow cooker, so darn proud of myself to get things done early and be able to feed my family a healthy dinner despite the crazy schedules of that day and my desire to pick up Jimmy Johns.
 Again.
 And where is the chicken?
 Where is the chicken?
 Is it in the freezer?
 It must be in the other fridge.
-Where is the freakin’ chicken?
+Where is the chicken?
 It’s not in my house that’s for sure.
 Now I need to head out to the grocery store, again.
 Now, I will be late for an appointment and definitely be late to get my son from school.
-Maybe we should eat Chipotle tonight, instead of Subway.
+Maybe we should eat Chipotle tonight, instead of Jimmy Johns.

 Renew your thoughts.
 Ok, this happens.
 Maybe the chicken is still at the Jewel, never making it to your cart and an easy grab.
-Sure this is annoying, but maybe you can still salvage it, reschedule the meeting, make the ortho.
-Relax, dinner will be served, and my son’s teeth will be just fine if he misses an ortho appointment.
+Sure this is annoying, but maybe you can still salvage it, reschedule the ortho appointment.
+Relax, dinner will be served, and my son’s teeth will be just fine.

 Maybe your intention is to simply be more kind – you will see ways throughout the day where you can brighten someones day.
 How about the intention to be more healthy?
 Maybe you won’t eat the brownies you already hid in the back of the pantry.
 How about the intention to only say nice things.
 GAH.
 Can you imagine how quiet we might all be?